 Because of the British, French, and American origins of most chocolate products throughout the 20th century, most people think of cocoa as the base material for chocolate.
 Some may even think it’s interchangeable with chocolate.
 It’s even in the name of that sweet, warm beverage you slurp on cold winter nights, and on the ingredients list of every brownie recipe.
 But hot cocoa and cocoa powder are not the only products we consume made from Theobroma cacao; they’re just some of the most common.

-In fact, the most commonly consumed form of cacao is probably chocolate, another industry in which the cacao vs. cocoa debate lives on.
+In fact, the most commonly consumed form of cacao is probably in the form of chocolate (another industry in which the cocoa vs. cacao debate lives on).
 In my experience, chocolate makers who refer to the beans as cacao often bought their beans from a Latin American country, where most of the world’s organic and high-quality cacao comes from.
-Or they simply feel a closer connection to the tree itself.
-Maybe they even know the person who grew their cacao.
+This has changed over the last few years, however, as more & more craft chocolate makers have started their businesses.

 On the other hand, makers who call the beans “cocoa” are often buying beans from Africa or Asia, or possibly grew up in a country where the tree was called “cocoa,” and “cacao” was its scientific name.